 Ross holds his National D license from the United States Soccer Federation, his Advanced National Diploma from the National Soccer Coaches Association of America and in the offseason conducts training for Westfield United in Indianapolis.
 Additionally, he has functioned as a guest coach (2011, 2012) at the Tourbeau Sports Professional Showcase for NAIA soccer players.
 In the summer of 2011, he completed a master’s of arts degree in Christian thought from Bethel Seminary in St. Paul, Minnesota.

-The 2016 season is the first at Taylor for assistant coach Steve Bushre.
+The 2017 season is the second at Taylor for assistant coach Steve Bushre.

-Bushre was the men’s soccer head coach at Bethesda Christian School the previous three years.
-Bushre has also been coaching goalkeepers at the United Soccer Club of Indianapolis since 2012.
-Additionally, Bushre has the NSCAA National Diploma and the USSF National D license.
+Bushre was previously the men’s soccer head coach at Bethesda Christian School from 2013-2016 and has been coaching goalkeepers at the United Soccer Club of Indianapolis since 2012.
+Additionally, Bushre holds the NSCAA National Diploma and the USSF National D license.

 Bushre graduated from Cedarville University in 2008 with a bachelor’s degree in business management.

-Bushre and his wife, Jennifer, have a one-year-old son, Josiah.
+Bushre and his wife, Jennifer, have a two-year-old son, Josiah.

 The 2017 season is the first at Taylor for men’s soccer assistant coach Jacob Beerman.

 Beerman played four years of collegiate soccer, spending his first two seasons at NCAA Division II Metro State in Denver, Colorado in 2011 and 2012, before transferring to Indiana Wesleyan University, where he spent his final two seasons in 2013 and 2014.